micro-community/development/README.md

 - [onboarding](onboarding.md) - onboarding guide for new hires
 - [philosophy](#philosophy) - how we design and work
 - [roadmap](roadmap) - where the full roadmap lives
+- [rules of engagement](rules-of-engagement.md) - how to make decisions
 - [style guide](#style-guide) - coding style guide
 - [wishlist](wishlist.md) - things we really want to build but only in the future